 Regardless of the material that your roof is made up of, the first step in RV roof maintenance is cleaning.
 Starting with a clean slate allows for a full and proper inspection of your roof in order to identify and repair any issues.

-RV rubber roofs should be cleaned and inspected every 3 to 4 months to wipe away dirt, debris and prevent any mould from accumulating.
-Fibreglass and aluminum roofs should be cleaned and checked at least twice per year, but more often if you are parked or travelling in an area with high humidity or moisture.
+RV rubber roofs should be cleaned and inspected every 3 to 4 months to wipe away dirt, debris and prevent any mold from accumulating.
+Fiberglass and aluminum roofs should be cleaned and checked at least twice per year, but more often if you are parked or travelling in an area with high humidity or moisture.
 If you park your rig under trees, you will want to keep a close eye on the possible accumulation of sticky sap and leaves.

 The first step to cleaning your RV roof is a quick sweep of any dirt and debris followed by a gentle hose down and scrub with a non-abrasive cleaner.